EudyContreras/Chronox.NetCore/README.md

 # Chronox.NetCore

 #### NetCore Library for parsing relaxed and strict DateTime, TimeRange, TimeSpan and TimeSet expressions into discrete representations holding useful date and or time related data.

 ![Chronox NetCore NLP Image](https://github.com/EudyContreras/Chronox.NetCore/blob/master/NLP.png)

-Chronox supports a large variety of relaxed date and time formats.
+Chronox supports a large variety of relaxed date and time formats.This program was made as a hoby and not for professional or commercial use in mind.
+This program may be subjected to architectural changes and it is not perfect.
+Use at own risk.
 Here is an extensive list of most of the common date and time expressions supported by **Chronox**:

 ## How to use it?

-* #### Instantiation ####
+#### Instantiation ####
 A `Chronox` instance can be created in the following way without specifying any settings.
 Please note that Chronox uses the singleton pattern.
 Most of the work done by `Chronox` happens upon instatiation which is when data sets are loaded, sequences are created and loaded and where dictionaries are indexed.

 ```c#